JIB-2303-WorkplaceSimulation/FrontEnd/README.md

 - When objects are clicked on, a panel is created on the right hand side with info about the object
 - Info panel includes a delete button which removes the object from the simulation
 - Whenever a highlighted object is clicked on, the info panel is removed if it was there before
+- Features/attributes for the primary workstation have been added to the Directus backend

 ### Bug Fixes